Entire home

 Dalmally

 Located in Dalmally, this cottage is in a rural area and on a river.
 Inveraray Jail and Auchindrain Highland Farm Township are cultural highlights, and some of the area's landmarks include Kilchurn Castle and Arctic Penguin.
 Loch Fyne Whiskeys and Loch Visions are also worth visiting.
-Discover the area's water adventures with rafting and power boating nearby, or enjoy the great outdoors with horse riding and cycling.
+Discover the area's water adventures with rafting and power boating nearby, or enjoy the great outdoors with mountain climbing and hiking/biking trails.

 Dalmally, SCT